PhoenixTeamMC/Primal-Journey/README.md

 5. Click `Submit new issue`, and wait for feedback!

 ###Credits
-chbachman - Lead Dev
+chbachman - Lead Dev.
-Striking wolf - Lead Dev
+Strikingwolf - Lead Dev.

- - For creating most of this Readme.
+Pahimar - For creating most of this Readme.